pgruetter/sdl-docs/docs/reference/deploy-microsoft-azure.md

 ---
-id: microsoft-azure
+id: deploy-microsoft-azure
-title: Run on Microsoft Azure Databricks
+title: Deploy on Microsoft Azure Databricks
 ---

 Smart Data Lake can be executed on the Databricks Service running on Microsoft Azure.